jnjaby/AlignFormer/README.md

 ## License and Acknowledgement

-This project is open sourced under MIT license.
+This project is open sourced under S-Lab license.
 The code framework is mainly modified from [BasicSR](https://github.com/xinntao/BasicSR).
 Please refer to the original repo for more usage and documents.

 ## Contact